 Meth overdose: How much amount of meth to OD?

 The main signs of meth overdose can be difficult to recognize.
 This is because unlike other forms of drug intoxication, methamphetamine provides you with no immediate signs of problems.
+Although rarely prescribed, meth is also available as Desoxyn for medical treatment, but can also be purchased illegally.
 More here on meth overdose, prognosis, and death rates.
-Then, we invite your questions about meth use and treating methamphetamine addiction at the end.
+Then, we invite your questions about meth use and available medical options for treating methamphetamine addiction at the end.

 How does unintentional meth overdose happen?